Rabidscoobie/SC-Joystick-Configuration/index.md

      - 50 buttons (maximum allowed in SC)
   4. Activate vJoy.

+vJoy also include a utility to monitor the states of the vJoy joysticks.
+This is found in the start menu as `Monitor vJoy`.

 The virtual joysticks are now be shown in the list of USB game controllers.

 ### Joystick Gremlin

-*Note: The configurations and macro files in the repo are created for Joystick Gremlin v5 which is pre-release at the time of writing.
-Thanks for all your help WM!*

-**TO BE WRITTEN - mention the direct remaps, response curve, cutom modules, etc.**
+Joystick Gremlin allows mapping of joystick controls to the virtual joysticks' controls.
+This mapping can take many forms.
+Step 2 below describes the types of mapping possible with this tool.

-  1. Install **Joystick Gremlin**.
+  1. Install **Joystick Gremlin [\[7\]](#reference-list)**.
-  2. Assign the buttons of each physical controller (tabs) to virtual actions (vjoy buttons, macros, custom python modules).
+  2. Assign the buttons/axes/sliders/hats of each physical controller (accessible by tabs) to vJoy or keyboard actions.
+This can be done in various ways:
-    - **examples etc will go here**
+    - Remap: physical action (eg: button press) is cloned to the virtual action.
+    - Macro: physical action triggers a pre-programmed sequence of virtual actions.
+    - Custom Modules: allow a vast array of options by writing code which performs actions using various triggers including physical actions and time cycles.
+These modules are limited only by your familiarity with python code (see m modules for examples).
-  3. Activate Joystick Gremlin.
+  3. Activate Joystick Gremlin (or trigger activation by focus on Star Citizen.

+Extensive documentation on the use of Joystick Gremlin is available on WhiteMagic's (project page)[LINK-EXT-7].
-*My Joystick Gremlin configuration (.xml) and and custom modules (.py) are available [here][LINK-REPO-JGCONF].*

-These files should be placed in the
+My Joystick Gremlin configuration (.xml) and and custom modules (.py) are available [here][LINK-REPO-JGCONF] and need to be placed in the directory:
-`%userprofile%\Joystick Gremlin\` directory.
+`%userprofile%\Joystick Gremlin\`
-*Note: Custom modules (.py) should not be in a sub-directory.*
+*Note: These files are created for Joystick Gremlin v5 which is pre-release at the time of writing.
+Thanks for all of your help WhiteMagic!*

 ### SC Joystick Mapper

 To map the virtual joysticks (vJoy 1 & 2) to SC keybindings, **SC Joystick Mapper [\[9\]](#reference-list)** can be helpful.
 It creates an XML file which can be imported into the game.

-*My SC keybinding (.xml) is available [here][LINK-REPO-SCXML].*

-This file should be placed in the `StarCitizen\CitizenClient\USER\Controls\Mappings\` directory.
+My SC keybinding (.xml) is available [here][LINK-REPO-SCXML], and needs to be placed in the directory:
+`StarCitizen\CitizenClient\USER\Controls\Mappings\`

 The keymapping is loaded by navigating in the menu to: Options, Keybinding, Advanced Controls Customization.
 Under Control Profiles, select the keymapping and chose the controllers to load.